swisspost/design-system/.changeset/selfish-falcons-cheer.md

 '@swisspost/internet-header': minor
 ---

-Add ability to toggle programmatically an overlay associated with a button using the `toggleOverlayById` method.
+Added ability to toggle programmatically an overlay associated with a button using the `toggleOverlayById` method.